 - University of Washington School of Medicine, Seattle Children's Hospital

-In this topic, we will review the mitochondrial structure and its unique genetic attributes.
+This topic will give a brief overview of mitochondrial structure, function, and genetic attributes.
 Clinical aspects of mitochondrial disorders are discussed separately.
 (See "Mitochondrial myopathies: Clinical features and diagnosis" and "Renal involvement in the mitochondrial cytopathies".)

-Mitochondria are thought to be derived from aerobic bacteria that invaded the proto eukaryotic cell more than a billion years ago and lived in a symbiotic relationship with it, exchanging energy in the form of ATP for residence.
+Mitochondria are thought to be derived from aerobic bacteria that invaded the proto eukaryotic cell more than a billion years ago and lived in a symbiotic relationship with it, exchanging energy in the form of adenosine triphosphate (ATP) for residence.
 However, this "endosymbiotic hypothesis" is not universally accepted and has been challenged .

 - Martin W, Müller M. The hydrogen hypothesis for the first eukaryote.
 Nature 1998; 392:37.